gaphor/gaphas/README.txt

 Interaction with the canvas view (visual component) is handled by tools.
 Although the default tools do a fair amount of work, in most cases you'll see that especially the way items connect with each other is not the way you want it.
 That's okay.
-HandleTool provides some hooks (connect, disconnect and glue) to implement custom connection behavior (in fact, the default implementation doesn't do any connecting at all.
+HandleTool provides some hooks (connect, disconnect and glue) to implement custom connection behavior (in fact, the default implementation doesn't do any connecting at all!).

 One of the problems you'll face is what to do when an item is removed from the canvas and there are other items (lines) connected to.
 This problem can be